An-MO72/KeycloakApp/README.md

 ```
 ## Set Up Keycloak:

 - Ensure you have a Keycloak server running.
-You can use the Docker command provided in the project setup to start Keycloak.
+You can use the Docker command provided in the project setup [guide](https://medium.com/@Mo72/keycloak-integration-with-spring-boot-11c7ed448ffd) .
 - Access the Keycloak admin console at [http://localhost:8080/auth](http://localhost:8080/auth) and log in with your admin credentials.
-- Create a realm and configure clients and roles as specified in the project documentation.
+- Create a realm and configure clients and roles as specified in the project guide.

 ## Configure the Spring Boot Application: